Brees puts on clinic as Russell struggles

 Cable's debut is a rocky one: One starter put it this way: "We got our butts kicked, but it wasn't his fault."

 The Raiders ended the Kiffin era playing hard.
 After getting blown out by Denver in the opener, Oakland defeated Kansas City, then blew games in the fourth quarter at Buffalo and against San Diego.
-Oakland gave up 42 points in the fourth quarter losses of the two losses.
+Oakland gave up 42 points in the two fourth-quarter losses.

 This game wasn't close.
 And Cable noted it.